nomad-ops/nomad-ops/docs/Getting Started.md

 Keep in mind that Nomad Ops stores its data on the local file system.
 Please use a NFS-mount or similar to enable scheduling around the cluster.

+> There are performace implications if using a network mount.
+> Prefer to use a local disk if possible.

 For a simple deployment, consider restricting the deployment to a specific node.

 ### Configuration